12 Jul Time to welcome new strategy in ICT sector

-Not only because of its importance as the 50th anniversary of Bangladesh, but also the budget is declared at a time when the business and economy is struggling to get back into its normal shape.
+Not only because of its importance as the 50th anniversary of Bangladesh but also the budget is declared at a time when the business and economy is struggling to get back into their normal shape.

 The economy was slightly recovering in the last quarter of the last year, but it has been hit hurt back again due to the second wave of Covid-19.

 The finance minister also designed the budget focusing on special priority on business and employment with a slogan “Priority on lives and livelihoods, tomorrow’s Bangladesh”.